Taro and Jiro: Legacy

 The dogs' survival was a national news story at the time.
-Jiro continued working as a sled dog in Antarctica and died there in 1960; his remains were stuffed and moved to the National Science Museum of Japan.
+Jiro continued working as a sled dog in Antarctica and died there in 1960.
+His remains were stuffed and moved to the National Science Museum of Japan, the same museum where Hachiko is displayed.
 Taro was relocated to Sapporo and lived the remainder of his life at Hokkaido University.
-He died in 1970 and was also placed on display at a university museum.
+He died in 1970, and was placed on display at a university museum.

 Three monuments dedicated to the dogs have been constructed: near Wakkanai, Hokkaido; under Tokyo Tower; and near Nagoya Port.

-The dogs' story was used as the basis for the 1983 film Antarctica and the 2006 film Eight Below.
+The dogs' story was used as the basis for the 1983 film Antarctica, and the 2006 film Eight Below.